xXxSpicyBoiiixXx/CS562-VMs/Chapter-03/notes02.md

 Extrinsic compatibilits is only achieved for processes that don't exceed a certain size since it can't be more than the native platform.

 ### Implementation Dependences
+There is a difference amongst architecture and implementation to the design of computer systems.
+The problems discussed in the text is that there really isn't any good solutions to ushc leaks but a VM developer should be aware of them.